 All three programs of study are offered on the Knoxville and Nashville campuses and through the Online MSSW Program.
-The online program is designed to accommodate students who work and/or have obligations that prohibit attendance of courses through a traditional, faceto-face program.
-Field sites are secured within the student's geographical location.
+The online program and the Nashville hybrid program is designed to accommodate students who work and/or have obligations that prohibit attendance of courses through a traditional, face- to-face program.
+Field sites are secured within the student's geographic location.

-1.05 Curriculum Overview
+1.5 Curriculum Overview

-All students are expected to develop their plan of study with their Advisor/major professors.
-This will ensure that the recommended sequence of courses is followed, that adequate field practice plans are made, and that, to the extent possible, the course of study takes into account the student's interests and career plans.
+All students are expected to develop their program of study with their Advisor.
+This will ensure that the appropriate sequence of courses is followed.